Watch Our FREE Training

 Next, wholesalers will determine how much profit they minted to make from acting as the intermediary.
 The desired profit depends on the property's value, work needed, and other market conditions.
 The payment should align with market standards and compensate the wholesaler fairly for their efforts.

-Once wholesalers know how much they expect an end buyer to pay and their fee, they can calculate their wholesale price.
-To do so, subtract the desired fee from the cash buyer price.
-The equation looks like this:
+Once wholesalers know how much they expect an end buyer to pay and their fee, they can calculate their wholesale price using a wholesale price calculator.
+Learning how to calculate wholesale price real estate is straightforward: simply subtract the desired fee from the cash buyer price.
+The equation on how to find wholesale price looks like this:

 Wholesale Offer Price = Cash Buyer Price - Desired Wholesale Fee